neo4j/neo4j/community/neo4j-blob/readme.md

   ...
 ```

-The code shown above creates a graph node with a `photo` property, which is of a blob type, and its content comes from a local file.
+The code shown above creates a graph node with a `photo` property, which is of a blob type, and its content comes from the local file `./testdata/test.png`.

 To read a blob from Neo4j database:
 ```